Forest of Flowers,

 Site Description

-Recorders: David and Ann Rhodes, Jess Chappell and Alwyn Craven Altitude 20m Distance: 3020m.
+Recorders: David and Jenny Rhodes, Jess Chappell and Alwyn Craven Altitude 20m Distance: 3020m.
 Walk Time 1-1.5hours

-Forest of Flowers Huby, York is a priavte nature reserve previously a farm devoted to restoring nature and is the vision of Alwyn Craven.
-This poorer quality land proved agriculturally unproductive and the big decision was made not to farm.
+Forest of Flowers Huby, York is a private nature reserve previously a farm now devoted to restoring nature and is largely the vision of Alwyn Craven.
+This GradeB land proved agriculturally unproductive and the big decision was made not to farm.
 After deep inversion ploughing to a depth of 1 metre to bring the subsoil to the surface this new 74-acre woodland and wildflower meadow was planted in 2015.
 The project has planted 42,000 trees and shrubs, along with 35 native wildflower species and now has a specialised wetalnd arae (near s3) with 15 ponds.
 Only the original pasture field (S1) has been retained

 .